-HOW GENERAL SERVICE OFFICE IS SUPPORTED
+HOW NATIONAL OFFICE IS SUPPORTED

-In theory, AA Groups contribute enough to support their General Service Office.
+In theory, AA Groups contribute enough to support their National Office.
 In practice, they do not quite make it.
 Where does the rest come from?
 A foundation?
 A government grant?
 AAs know that Tradition Seven insists our Fellowship be fully self-supporting, a Tradition that has made AA a very special and much-admired kind of society.

 Tradition Seven says: "Every AA Group ought to be fully self-supporting declining outside contributions."
-The General Service Office carries this a step further and implements a ceiling on individual AA contributions, which is CPI-linked, and accepts contributions only from AA members.
-From November 2015, this limit is \$15,000.
+The National Office carries this a step further and implements a ceiling on individual AA contributions, which is CPI-linked, and accepts contributions only from AA members.
+From November 2005, this limit is \$5,700.

 The number and extent of services have increased over the years, but the cost of service per Group has decreased consistently.
-So, even allowing for higher living costs and decreased dollar value, the need for support of General Service Office remains almost the same.
-However, not all Groups contribute.
+So, even allowing for higher living costs and decreased dollar value, the need for support of National Office remains almost the same.
+However, all Groups do not contribute.
 More than half do not.
 This places a heavier burden on the Groups that do, on AA publishing and quite often on the Prudent Reserve Fund.

-The suggested method of Group contribution is the division of the Group's surplus, after the Group's expenses have been covered, into three or four amounts in a Group Contributions Plan agreed upon by the Group's Conscience, eg 60:30:10, 50:30:10:10, depending on that Group's particular situation.
-These amounts are contributed to the AA services relevant to that Group and include, where there is one, a Central Service Office or answering service, General Service Office, Area and District.
+The suggested method of Group contribution is the division of the Group's surplus, after the Group's expenses have been covered, into three or four amounts in a Group Donations Plan agreed upon by the Group's Conscience, eg 60:30:10, 50:30:10:10, depending on that Group's particular situation.
+These amounts are contributed to the AA services relevant to that Group and include, where there is one, a Central Service Office or answering service, National Office, Area and District.